 Once you’ve done that, call a local hedgehog rescue centre if you know of one, or BHPS on 01584 890 801 for further advice and local contacts.

-How to help hedgehogs in your garden
+How to help hedgehogs in your garden: 9 simple steps

 In autumn, the breeding season for hedgehogs comes to an end and the young leave their mothers in search of independence.
-Hedgehogs first time alone in the wild can be challenging as the autumn and winter months see their food supply (insects, worms, slugs and other garden creatures) beginning to dwindle.
+The first time alone in the wild can be challenging for hedgehogs as the autumn and winter months see their food supply (insects, worms, slugs and other garden creatures) beginning to dwindle.
 If they lack this food they can die during hibernation, so as the weather turns colder it’s good for them to have a comfy garden spot to nest in.
 In addition, being a key predator of garden pests such as caterpillars, snails and slugs, hedgehogs really are a gardener’s best friends so it’s worth making your garden a habitat they can explore with ease.

 Make your garden a hedgehog highway